-NextGEN Facebook (NGFB) version 8.12.0 and WordPress Social Sharing Optimization (WPSSO) version 3.12.0 have been released.
+WordPress Social Sharing Optimization (WPSSO) version 3.23.0 has been released.

-NextGEN Facebook (NGFB) version 8.11.0 and WordPress Social Sharing Optimization (WPSSO) version 3.11.0 have been released.
+WordPress Social Sharing Optimization (WPSSO) version 3.21.0 has been released.